DarkGhostHunter/FlowSdk/README.md

 include_once(__DIR__ . '/www/index.php');
 ```

 > If you did this in your own computer, its recommended to zip the package and upload it to your server, and there use a Web UI File Manager and decompress it.
-Uploading multiple files may take you a lot of minutes instead of just one.
+Uploading multiple files may take you a lot of minutes instead of just one, specially under FTP.

 ## Usage